-To be completely clear up front, the Jungle Trek and the iconic Inca Trail are two very different experiences.
-Both begin in Cuzco (essentially) and both wrap up at the infamous Machu Picchu site.
-I’ve spoken to friends who have done the traditional Inca Trail and they loved every second – but I guess it’s up to you on the experience you’re after.
-Moo and I vacationed in Peru, Ecuador and Colombia back in 2015 and while this content has the potential to be outdated, it should largely still be relevant.
+To be completely clear up front, the Machu Picchu Jungle Trek and the iconic Inca Trail are two very different experiences.
+Both begin in Cusco (essentially) and both wrap up at the infamous Machu Picchu site.
+I’ve spoken to friends who have done the traditional Inca Trail and they loved every second.
+I guess it’s up to you on the experience you’re after.
+Moo and I vacationed in Peru, Ecuador and Colombia back in 2015.
+While this content has the potential to be outdated, it should largely still be relevant.

-Why did we chose to do the Jungle Trek instead of the traditional Inca Trail?
-A few reasons; Moo isn’t the biggest fan of camping, and while I’ve experienced it myself on the Kokoda Track back in 2014, I wasn’t overly convinced I was up for it again so soon.
-The Jungle Trek has you sleeping in simple yet comfortable 2-3 star accommodation (with free wifi I might add.)
+Why did we chose to do the Machu Picchu Jungle Trek instead of the traditional Inca Trail?
+A few reasons: Moo isn’t the biggest fan of camping.
+And while I’ve experienced it myself on the Kokoda Track back in 2014, I wasn’t overly convinced I was up for it again so soon.
+The Machu Picchu Jungle Trek has you sleeping in simple yet comfortable 2-3 star accommodation (with free wifi I might add.)

-The Jungle Trek took the same amount of time (4 days/3 nights) and we still had the opportunity to trek Wayna Picchu.
-I guess you could say it’s slightly easier to get the permits for this trek because they’re not in such hot demand like the traditional Inca Trail is – which requires you to book as far as 6 months if not more in advance.
+The Jungle Trek took the same amount of time (4 days/3 nights) and we still had the opportunity to trek Huayna Picchu.
+I guess you could say it’s slightly easier to get the permits for this trek.
+Mostly because they’re not in such hot demand like the traditional Inca Trail is.
+Which requires you to book as far as 6 months if not more in advance.

 Not to mention, the Jungle Trek included the following activities in it’s itinerary: mountain biking, white water rafting, trekking and zip lining to get to the finish line, so to speak.
 Which was far too temping to pass up.

 We booked through Loki hostel as they came recommended through a friend who had recently visited.
 In short, this is what the itinerary entails: